 In addition to this, refractive nonlinearity, the amplitude of the transmitted intensity changes as a function of the sample position because the nonlinear medium acts as a positive lens (for $n_2 > 0$ ) and a negative lens (for $n_2 < 0$ ).
-Thus a prefocal transmittance maximum (peak) postfocal followed by a transmittance minimum (valley) is the z-scan signature of negative refractive non-linearity.
-This kind of nonlinearity plays an important role in calculating the peak to valley transmission difference ( $\Delta T{p,v}$ ) in closed aperture z-scan for direct and indirect band gap crystals.
+Thus a prefocal transmittance maximum (peak) followed postfocal transmittance by а minimum (valley) is the z-scan signature of negative refractive non-linearity.
+This kind of nonlinearity plays an important role in calculating the peak to valley transmission difference $(\Delta T{P,v})$ in closed aperture z-scan for direct and indirect band gap crystals.
 So a comprehensive study of optical nonlinearity associated with photo excited carrier life time and refractive nonlinearity in direct and indirect band gap crystals with a nanosecond laser is needed.
-We report in the present course of investigation the open and closed aperture z-scan technique to calculate the free carrier life time and peak transmission difference in various CdS, ZnS, ZnO, GaN direct band gap crystals and CdI2, PbI2 indirect band gap crystals.
-For these studies, we have used frequency doubled Nd:YAG laser ( $\lambda$ =532nm, h $\nu$ =2.34eV).
+We report in the present course of investigation the open and closed aperture z-scan technique to calculate the free time and peak carrier life vallev to transmission difference in various CdS, ZnS, ZnO, GaN direct band gap crystals and $CdI_2$ , PbI2 indirect band gap crystals.
+For these studies, we have used frequency doubled Nd:YAG laser ( $\lambda$ =532nm, hv=2.34eV).